Parikshit-0210/Reimann-sum/README.md

 # Reimann-sum
-Here's an overhyped description for your Riemann Sum Visualization Project:

----

 **Project Title:** *Riemann Sum Visualizer: Revolutionizing Integral Approximation with Stunning Graphical Precision!*

 Prepare to embark on a journey into the cutting-edge world of numerical integration!
 This **Riemann Sum Visualizer** is not just any tool—it is the ultimate solution for understanding the intricate beauty of integral approximations.
 Designed for math enthusiasts, students, and professionals alike, this state-of-the-art project will blow your mind with its clean, sharp, and highly interactive visualizations of the **Left**, **Right**, and **Midpoint Riemann Sums**.